-The Council for Indian School Certificate Examinations (CISCE) is expected to announce the ICSE result 2025 in the first week of May 2025.
+The Council for Indian School Certificate Examinations (CISCE) has announced the ICSE result 2025 on April 30, 2025, at 11 am.
 To pass, the students who appeared for the exam must score at least 35% marks in aggregate and all subjects separately.
-The board will release the CISCE result online through the official website, cisce.org.
+The board has released the CISCE result online through the official website, cisce.org.

 Students calculate the percentage after the release of the ICSE answer key to count their expected score.
 Many educational institutions publish the answer key right after the completion of the respective examination.
 This year, the CISCE board conducted the class 10 exam from February 18 to March 27, 2025.
 Read this complete article to learn about how to calculate the ICSE percentage.